diogojc/diogojc.github.io/_posts/2018-05-06-tensorflow-nn.md

 ---
 layout: post
 author: diogojc
-title:  "TensorFlow for Neural Networks"
+title:  "TensorFlow Basics (2/2): Neural Networks"
 image: "/assets/2018-05-06-tensorflow-nn/images/mlp.png"
 excerpt: "Using perceptrons and multi layer perceptrons in tensorflow to create decision boundaries on linear and non-linear datasets."
 description: "Using perceptrons and multi layer perceptrons in tensorflow to create decision boundaries on linear and non-linear datasets."